undus5/undus/content/posts/linux-post-installtion-desktop-preparation.md

 For basic linux system installation, refer to:
 [Linux Bootstrap Installation](/posts/linux-bootstrap-installation/).

-This guide is based on Arch Linux, but could also works for Fedora and Debian/Ubuntu, I've listed counterpart packages for these distros.
+This guide is based on Arch Linux, but also works for Fedora and Debian/Ubuntu, I've listed counterpart packages for these distros.
+I always avoid using distro specific tools as much as I can, such as mkinitcpio, pacman hooks, etc.

 ## Package Search